pengchipaul/DocuGen/README.md

 ## About this project

 This project is a document generator.
 It generates documents from user's templates that have different sections.
-User can manage their paragraphs and insert those paragraphs to different sections in template.
-When genrating the documents, the system will detect if user needs to enter values for any varialbes that exist in those paragraphs.
+User can manage their paragraphs and insert those paragraphs to different sections in a template.
+When generating the documents, the system will detect if user needs to enter values for any variables that exist in those paragraphs.

 ### Backend - Laravel
-### Frontend - React, React Router, Redux, TyptScript, React Bootstrap
+### Frontend - React, React Router, Redux, TypeScript, React Bootstrap

 ## More info about Laravel